Raj-Srikar/Sudoku-Solver/README_SudokuGUI.md

 ## Features of the Application

 - Can import Sudoku from a text file.
-- Shows the time taken to solve.
+- Show the time taken to solve.
-- Highlight the solved digits
+- Highlight the solved digits.
-- Change the highlight color
+- Change the highlight color.
-- Clear the Sudoku Grid
+- Clear the Sudoku Grid at once.

+## Usage of the Application

+- Blank sudoku cells can be given as '-' or can be left blank.
+- Must provide Sudoku with atleast 25 digits.
+- 'Clear' button will clear all the Sudoku Cells.
+- 'From File' button is used to import a Sudoku from a text file.
+- 'Show Time Taken' check button will show the time taken to solve the given sudoku, if enabled.
+- 'Highlight Solved Digits' check button will highlight all the solved digits in Red color by default.
+- The color combo box is used to change the highlight color according to our convenience.
+It contains 'Red', 'Blue', 'Green', 'Orange', 'Purple' colors.
+- The 'SOLVE' button will solve the given Sudoku, if it's valid.
+It almost solves within 10 seconds.
+(All the experimental test cases took within 7 seconds and never exceeded 10 seconds mark.
+So I can't say for sure ;)

 ## Functions in the Code